Table Tennis FAQ

 2. Anticipation

 Anticipation is the art of reading your opponent.
 It involves recognizing subtle cues in their body language, racket angle, and foot positioning to predict their next move.
 While practice helps develop this skill to some extent, matches bring a dynamic where the stakes are higher, and the range of possibilities is much broader.
-Good anticipation can turn a split-second reaction into a well-timed counter.
+Good anticipation can reduce the randomness and turn a split-second reaction into a well-timed counter.

 3. Strategy